Adaptive reuse: Building condition assessment

 Before starting an adaptive reuse project and even considering refurbishment, it is important that the condition of the existing building is thoroughly assessed.
 A condition assessment primarily inspects a building's structural integrity, roofing, masonry, plaster, wood-work, tiling and the mechanical, electrical and plumbing systems.
 The in-depth inspection of buildings can be expensive.
 Nevertheless, building condition assessment is critical to the success of an adaptive reuse project and must not be avoided at any cost because this expense is insignificant relative to the injury or loss of life that a building failure might cause.
 One logical reason, as explained by the American Society of Civil Engineers, is that even a very well constructed building could undergo serious deterioration and eventually failure, if proper maintenance is not performed in the operational phase of the building.
 The direct inspection of the structural system is required to a certain degree which is decided by the judgement of an experienced civil engineer.

+Sometimes, built assets cannot be considered suitable for adaptive reuse, simply because of the constraints of their built form or the condition that they are in.
+Former jails and mid-1900s low-rise apartments that have low floor area ratios (FAR) and which may be in some of the cities' prime locations have tended to be seen as less profitable for adaptive reuse.
+According to Bullen and Love, the buildings of the 1960s and 1970s in Perth were badly constructed, used ineffective thermal insulation materials and details and have low suitability for adaptive reuse, while the built form of the 1980s was deemed to be engineered to specifications and could accommodate an adaptive reuse model.

 Survey of neighborhoods

 After identifying the stability and soundness of a building, it is important to survey the neighborhood to find the potential use and function of the adaptive reuse project for that segment of the market or region that the building owners wish to attract.
 In many cases, an adaptive reuse project might help stabilize a neighborhood which may be otherwise decaying or be at a threat of vandalism.
 This upward trend may create lucrative rent opportunities for building owners and dwellers of the neighborhood.
 This survey can be in the form of a physical inspection of the neighborhood and/or a detailed study of the zoning map of that region.
 Pedestrian activity, presence of sidewalks, street lights, benches and public parks and the presence of well-occupied shops and buildings can tell us a lot about neighborhoods.
-After the neighborhood has been established to be stable and safe and free of any infringing decay, the next step is to determine what amenities it has to offer in terms of roadways, public transportation, shopping and eating, hospitals, schools and libraries and so on.
+After the neighborhood has been established to be stable and safe and free of any infringing decay, the next step is to determine what amenities it has to offer in terms of roadways, public transportation, shopping and eating, hospitals, schools and libraries.